Tools

 • Print a QR code that links to GBDrive.com/adnet

-• Ask the customer to scan it on their phone
+• Ask them to scan it on their phone

-To make this a no-brainer, some shops offer a small thank-you for setting it up on the spot:
+Some shops add a small “thank you” for doing it on the spot:

 • A low-value freebie (USB stick, screen wipe, charging cable)

 This isn’t a “sales discount” — it’s a thank-you for protecting their data properly.
-Even small incentives often pay for themselves many times over through repeat commissions.
+Small incentives often pay for themselves many times over through repeat commissions.

-Simple line: “If you know anyone who’s lost photos or files before, send them that link — it can save a lot of stress.”
+Simple referral line: “If you know anyone who’s lost photos or files before, send them that link — it can save them a lot of stress.”

 • Accountants / bookkeepers (client data)